reasonml/reason-react/docs/creation-props-self.md

 ## `self`

-You might have seen the `render: fun self => ...` part in `make`.
+You might have seen the `render: (self) => ...` part in `make`.
 The concept of JavaScript `this` doesn't exist in ReasonReact (but can exist in Reason, since it has an optional object system); the `this` equivalent is called `self`.
 It's a record that contains `state`, `retainedProps`, `handle` and `reduce`, which we pass around to the lifecycle events, `make` and a few others, when they need the bag of information.
 These concepts will be explained later on.